-Shields Street and Mulberry Street are two of the primary arterial streets serving the Old Town Neighborhoods, but also represent a barrier for intra-neighborhood travel.
+Shields Street and Mulberry Street are two primary arterial streets serving the Old Town Neighborhoods, but also represent a barrier for intra-neighborhood travel.
 Both streets feature missing or sub-standard bike, pedestrian, and vehicle infrastructure.
-Both streets are heavily constrained by existing development and limited right-of-way, meaning trade offs are necessary in the short or medium term to enhance travel and safety without a costly capital improvement project.
+Both streets are congested and heavily constrained by existing development and limited right-of-way, so compromise is necessary to enhance travel and safety in the near future in lieu of a costly capital improvement project.